tairasoul/YADMB/README.md

 to enable logging of more debug-related information, create a file called enableDebugging (no extension) in the root directory

-# Changelog
+# changelog

-Changelog has been moved to [changelog.md](https://github.com/tairasoul/YADMB/blob/main/changelog.md)
+changelog has been moved to [changelog.md](https://github.com/tairasoul/YADMB/blob/main/changelog.md)

+# additional info

+if you use pnpm or yarn instead of npm, you'll have to change package_manager.install, uninstall and list in config.json to use the respective variant for your package manager

 # features